Service Level Agreements (SLAs) set a standard and signify a commitment from your business to uphold a specific level of service to your customers.

 You may have an SLA that agrees the downtime of an asset won’t exceed 12 hours; obviously any time lost will negatively impact your customers and your business, whether it means incurring unpaid hours of additional work, or loss in business for them.
 As such, setting a standard gives customers confidence a problem (if it occurs) will be resolved quickly and, again, gives you a goal to shoot for.

 Delivering consistently on your SLAs is also great fuel to stoke the fire of your business; it means that the more you deliver (and especially if you have the evidence to prove it), you’ll have a stronger case to appeal to new customers and win new business.

-SLAs become an indication of your staff’s commitment and the capability of your business to meet deliver.
+SLAs become an indication of your staff’s commitment, making things easier in office, but also improving the capability of your business to meet and deliver in your promises to your customers.
 What could be better?

 As mentioned, SLAs are usually based around specific time frames, so you’ll find that one of the biggest challenges you’ll face is keeping on top of managing them.

 After all, depending on your business, the appointments you deal with can happen at all sorts of times in the day.
 Not to mention specified deadlines, multiple engineers responding to different appointments, and (especially in emergencies) lots of stress.
 With all that together, it’s not surprising how easy it can be to misjudge the timekeeping, or let tracking fall by the wayside.